cockroachdb/docs/src/current/cockroachcloud/cluster-management.md

 ## Enable deletion protection

 To help prevent a cluster from being deleted by mistake, you can enable _deletion protection_.
-Before a cluster with deletion protection enabled can be deleted, deletion protection must be disabled.
+Before you can delete a cluster with deletion protection enabled, you must disable deletion protection.
 A user with permission to delete a cluster can enable deletion protection on the same cluster.

 1. Navigate to the **Overview** page for the cluster you want to protect.
 1. If deletion protection is disabled, click the pencil icon next to it.
 Toggle the setting, then click **Save**.